scality/osis/docs/milestone-1.md

 Start OSE Service:    16s [====================================================================] 100%
 Started OSE middleware successfully!
 ```
-6. Validate the configuration of vCloud Director OSE to check if **Scality** platform is enabled and running.
+6. Validate the configuration of vCloud Director OSE to check if the **Scality** platform is enabled and running.
 ```shell
 [root@vcdose centos]# ose config validate +-----------------------+-------------+-----------------+-----------+